sam-caldwell/monorepo/go/trees/README.md

 ## Description

-A simple map-based structure and methods for creating simple graphs
+A simple map-based structure and methods for creating simple graphs.

 ## Status